 Women who are ready to have breast reduction surgery have usually spent a good amount of time considering this procedure.
 Your consultation appointment with Dr. Rednam is your opportunity to ask any questions and discuss all your options.
 Dr. Rednam will review your medical history and ask about your goals in order to make sure that breast reduction is right for you and that your surgical plan is custom-tailored to give you the best results possible.

 Patients undergoing a breast reduction are placed under general anesthesia or IV sedation.
 Next, Dr. Rednam will make an incision based on the patient’s desired outcome and anatomy.
 The options include:

 - Vertical/ lollipop incision: a circular incision around the areola with a vertical incision down to the breast crease

 - Inverted T/Anchor shaped incision: a circular incision around the areola with a vertical incision down the breast crease and around the underside of the breast

-Breast Reduction Recovery
+Breast Reduction Recovery and Results

 Dr. Rednam will provide patients with instructions on how to care for their new breasts after surgery.
 Many patients resume light activity about two weeks after the procedure.

 Most patients see immediate and long-lasting results, though their breast shape may change slightly due to weight fluctuations, hormonal changes, gravity, and aging.